 When one of your 2nd or 3rd-level connections takes the time to read and engage with your status updates or LinkedIn Publisher posts, this trigger event provides a comfortable engagement opportunity you don’t want to miss.
 These trigger events provide you with the perfect opportunity to very comfortably and naturally engage them, send them a connection request and start a conversation.

 13. Reach out to your network for referrals and warm introductions

-A great way to expand your network and jumpstart potential relationships with new connections is to have a mutual connection introduce you.
-This is known as a warm introduction.
+A great way to expand your network and jumpstart potential relationships with new connections is by having a mutual connection introduce you.
+This is known as a warm introduction or warm referral.